arnold-c/CSDNoise/manuscript/manuscript.typ

   - Select combinations that produce the highest accuracy:
     - Distribution threshold percentile (P) $in [0.9, 1.0)$
     - Number of consecutive flags (C) to trigger an alert $in [2, 30]$
+    - Multiple combinations of hyperparameters may produce the same accuracy
+      - Show the results of the hyperparameters that are the most specific
+        - Combination that is the most sensitive (fastest) shown in supplement

 ]<additional-info>